 6: You will be charged the fine if you are driving below the speed limit

 On the various roads of Dubai, where speed limits are relatively higher, driving too slow can also be penalized by the traffic police.
 Driving too slow can disrupt the flow of traffic and it can be caused by dangerous accidents.
 There is a minimum and maximum speed limit set for every road in Dubai, so motorists should be aware of the speed limits and drive accordingly.
-Speed monitoring radars keep a close eye on the speed of all vehicles and are very effective to identify any vehicle that is either too slow or too fast.

-7: Car Reversing appeals serious attention
+7: Car Reversing appeals to serious attention

 Reversing a car is very challenging for drivers even for the most experienced drivers as well.
 The hurdles can be increased, even more, if the right approach for reversing a car is not adopted.
 You cannot just reverse your car easily without using the back camera or the rear-view mirror.
 Any confused or unsafe car reversing practice can be detected by traffic monitoring cameras and drivers can be charged with heavy penalties.
 In order to reverse a vehicle safely, you should always check the road or the parking space from the rear-view mirror/back camera and make sure that there is enough space for you to reverse your car safely.